KennethLindalen/BackupDropboxExternalSSD/README.md

 *Backup app*

-This app takes all the items or a specific item and uploads it to dropbox and saves on an external drive.
+This commandline applicaton takes all the items or a specific item and uploads it to dropbox and saves on an external drive.

+  Python Version: 3.7